3BioCompBio/RSALOR/README.md

 <img src="Logo.png" alt="[RSALOR Logo]" height="300"/>
 </div>

+The `rsalor` package combines structural data (Relative Solvent Accessibility, RSA) and evolutionary data (Log Odd Ratio, LOR from MSA) to evaluate effects of missense mutations in proteins.
-`rsalor` is a Python package that computes the `RSA*LOR` score for each missence mutation in a target protein.
-It combines multiple computational steps into a fast and user-friendly tool.
+It computes the `RSA*LOR` score for each single-site missense mutation in a target protein by combining multiple computational steps into a fast and user-friendly tool.

 **Please cite**:
 - [Matsvei Tsishyn, Pauline Hermans, Fabrizio Pucci, Marianne Rooman (2025).
 Residue conservation and solvent accessibility are (almost) all you need for predicting mutational effects in proteins.
 Bioinformatics, btaf322](https://doi.org/10.1093/bioinformatics/btaf322).